Mafalda-SFU/Mafalda-SFU.github.io/docs/_pages/chronology.md

 ### January 2023

 - Update projects documentation and main webpage
-- Update Mafalda repositories to use new `Remote Mediasoup` and ROPE client APIs
+- Update Mafalda SFU repositories to use new `Remote Mediasoup` and ROPE client APIs
 - Improve testing, linting and documentation generation in all projects, and automate them in CI servers
 - Start design and architecture of `Mediasoup vertical` module